clintshannon/reddit-sentiment-analysis-public/README.md

 - Build a Reddit API app.
 - Import, process, and visualize Reddit data via python.
 - Store the data in a mysql db.
-- Visualize again via python, or R, or a BI tool.